shandysawyer/t-sql-logger/docs/best practices.md

 ```

 ## Logging in Functions
-SQL Server does not allow procedure excution inside of User Defined Functions, so the log functions cannot be excuted inside of them.
-To get around this, the logger methods could be executed in a calling procedure.
+SQL Server does not allow procedure excution inside of User Defined Functions.
+As a work-around, the logger procedures could be executed in a calling procedure.
 This could be overkill in certain scenarios, but if your function is returning data from a complex query you are concerned about, it could be worth the added code overhead.

 ```sql
 create function [dbo].[test_func]( @id int )